LaVar Ball To Launch The Junior Basketball Association For Young Athletes

 According to ESPN, LaVar is going to create the Junior Basketball Association.
 It will likely be known as the JBA.

-The purpose of LaVar Ball creating the new Basketball league is to generate additional basketball opportunity for recent high school graduates.
-In LaVar Ball’s mind it will be a choice between joining a college team or playing in the Junior Basketball Association.
+The purpose of LaVar Ball creating the new basketball league is to generate additional basketball opportunities for recent high school graduates.
+In LaVar Ball’s mind, it will be a choice between joining a college team or playing in the Junior Basketball Association.

-LaVar Ball is banking on prospective college players to view his league as a viable option.
+LaVar Ball is banking on prospective college players viewing his league as a viable option.
 It is structured on monthly payments ranging between $3,000-$10,000, with the players who have higher college recruitment rankings receiving the most.

-Potential for a payment is an idea that can lure a couple of players who would normally be considered as one-year college stars.
+The potential for payment is an idea that can lure a couple of players who would normally be considered as one-year college stars.
 LaVar Ball is also hoping that he can help the families of prospective players.
 By allowing young men to bypass college in favor of getting paid to play basketball, those who are dealing with financial hardships can earn a living.

 LaVar Ball says he's launching a basketball league for nationally ranked players who have graduated from high school but don't want to go to college. https://t.co/tc4NJYMG2a